How we behave in both personal and professional situations is usually governed by a set of unwritten rules, known as 'social norms'.

 Getting clarity on virtual team norms early on can therefore be the difference between a high performing team, and an average one.

 It's also important to ensure that every remote team member understands the importance of the team norms and why they’re going to be of use.
 When arranging the team norms creation meeting, say something like: ‘as we all work remotely, it’s important we clarify how we’re going to work together to be most effective’.
+In fact, this is crucial for ensuring success in remote and hybrid teams.

 Carry out the above norm creation exercise for the virtual team.
 Or ask each team member to propose two team norms.
 The team then discusses the suggestions, but adopts only the most relevant norms.

-Final thoughts on establishing team norms
+Final thoughts on establishing team norms in the workplace

 While team managers can contribute ideas and suggestions for team norms, the best norms, the ones with the most value, are based on positive intent and trust in the process.
 They’re built from the bottom up with buy-in from all team members.